Lacrymology/states/salt/master/doc/install.rst

 .. note::

-  This is really the minion ID that is required to install the Salt Master.
+  This is really the :doc:`/salt/minion/doc/index` ID that is required to install the :doc:`index`.
-   As it first install a Salt Minion and use it to install Salt Master.
-This step install both minion and master.
+   As it first install a :doc:`/salt/minion/doc/index` and use it to install :doc:`index`.
+This step install both :doc:`/salt/minion/doc/index` and :doc:`index`.

 If the following instruction :doc:`/salt/master/doc/index` and :doc:`/salt/master/doc/git` had been followed.